aminotti/framework/README.md

-# Yoveo framework
+# Yameo framework

-Framework use to develop Yoveo applications.
+Framework use to develop Yameo applications.